foundriesio/docs/source/tutorials/getting-started-with-docker/extra-commands.rst

-Extra commands
+Extra Commands
 ^^^^^^^^^^^^^^

 Here is a list of useful commands when working with Docker containers.

-docker ps
-"""""""""
+Docker Process Status
+"""""""""""""""""""""

-The first command is: ``docker ps``.
-It displays the running containers on the device.
+The first command to learn is: ``docker ps``.
+This displays the running containers on the device.
-Add the ``--all`` parameter to see all containers on the device (even if they aren't running).
+Add ``--all`` to see all containers on the device, even if they are not running.

 .. prompt:: bash host:~$, auto